 The truth is if you are reading this article, the time has already come for you to hire a criminal defense attorney who knows how to protect you.

-If CPS or a detective has contacted you regarding an allegation involving a child or if you have been arrested for an offense, call us before you talk to anyone with law enforcement or CPS.
+If CPS or a detective has contacted you regarding an allegation involving a child or if you have been arrested for indecency with a child in Fort Worth, call us before you talk to anyone with law enforcement or CPS.
+Call today for a free case evaluation.